What is rabies? How did it originate?

 How is rabies transmitted?

-Rabies is spread in the saliva of an infected animal via a bite or scratch.
+Rabies is spread through the saliva of an infected animal via a bite or scratch.
 Any mammal can carry the virus, but the most common carriers are dogs, bats, foxes, raccoons, jackals, mongooses and cats.

 99% of human deaths from rabies worldwide are a result of infection by a rabid dog.